-This thesis, in addition to being a journalistic and academic exercise, has been an eightyear analogous quest of exploring the human condition.
-This process has required tenacious resourcefulness, while interfacing seemingly insurmountable challenges that have led to profound and life-changing blessings.
-A countless number of people have supported me throughout this journey.
+This thesis-monograph, as a journalistic and academic exercise, was an eight-year analogous quest to explore the human condition.
+That process required tenacious resourcefulness while interfacing seemingly insurmountable challenges that led to profound and life-changing blessings.
+A countless number of people supported me throughout that journey.

-First and foremost, I harness extensive gratitude for Thailand's Ms. Tanya Promburom.
+Foremost, I harness extensive gratitude for Dr. Tanya Promburom in Thailand.
 The majority of this research project's fieldwork was conducted with Promburom's skilled assistance.
-This was initially while she was serving as Head of Research of the Foreign Affairs Office at Chiang Mai University's (CMU) Faculty of Business Administration.
-At the time of writing this thesis, Promburom was a PhD candidate at CMU's Women and Gender Studies.
+This was initially while she was serving as head of research of the Foreign Affairs Office at Chiang Mai University's Faculty of Business Administration and later during her doctoral studies of economic development impacts in the context of tourism and gender studies.

-Tanya: you are a primary reason this body of Work has come to fruition and is now sharable with others.
-Thank you for your community planning efforts, the brilliant Thai-English translations, and for your resilience and much-needed patience.
-Thank you for your selfless generosity, warm friendship, and seemingly endless, wholehearted, support.
-We have walked as project partners in both familiar and new territory, through open doors and also into those places that took some time to locate keys to understanding.
-I am forever indebted to you, as is the rest of the world for your gigantic heart and genuine love for people.
+Tanya, you are a primary reason this body of work came to fruition and is now sharable with others.
+Thank you for planning our countless visits to rural communities, for the brilliant Thai-English translation, and for your resilience and much-needed patience.
+Thank you for your selfless generosity, warm friendship, and seemingly endless wholehearted support.
+We have walked as project partners in both familiar and new territories, through open doors, and into places that took some time to locate the keys to understanding.
+I am forever indebted to you for your gigantic heart and genuine love for people.

-A wholesome thank you goes to the Pumuen community, especially Farlae who for five years has kept the door open to her home, to her community, and into areas of better understanding.
+A wholesome thank you goes to the Pumuen village community, especially Farlae, who for five years kept the door open to her home, to her community, and into areas of better understanding.
 Thank you as well to the many friendly folks from additional rural village communities in Thailand, Cambodia, Myanmar, and Taiwan.
 You, as nature's knowledge keeps, are our teachers.

 Gargantuan gratitude is being channeled to my unwaveringly supportive family.
-I also hold deep thanks for the countless friends who have extended support throughout this at-times arduous and always wholesomely adventurous journey and alchemic Life process.
+I also hold deep thanks for the countless friends worldwide who have extended support throughout this at times arduous and always wholesomely adventurous journey and alchemic life process.

-Thank you, all.
+Thank you all.

-The 'De' of Development
+The 'De' of Development - Cover Image Explained

-These two ethnic Lahu boys are perched beneath this satellite dish: one is using his hand for creating a focused glimpse; the other is peering through a manufactured object.
-Synthetic blue pipes are wrapping around their bamboo constructed home.
-What is the significance of this looming satellite dish, channeling messages from an essentially foreign "outside" world?
+These ethnic Lahu boys are perched beneath this satellite dish: one is using his hand to create a focused glimpse into his environment, and the other is peering through a manufactured object.
+Synthetic blue pipes are wrapped around their bamboo-constructed homes.
+What is the significance of the looming satellite dish, as it is channeling in messages from "the outside" world?
 What is really being piped in?
-Metaphorically speaking, how much longer before they both become wholly plugged into and engulfed by the global market matrix system and a homogenizing modern world culture?
-What does the mean for us all?
+Metaphorically speaking, how much longer before these children (and their village community) become entirely plugged into and engulfed by the global market matrix system?